 A Cold Pressor Test involves volunteers putting their hands into cold water — the temperature of the water is two degrees above freezing.

-Thus, the longer you can keep your hands in the water, your pain tolerance is greater.
+Thus, the longer you can keep your hands in the water, your pain tolerance is more significant.

 The scientist also had the subjects do self-reported measures of dissociation and other psychological factors, and vital signs were consistently checked.